Choosing baby clothes

 In general, try to buy or borrow things that are slightly too large, because your baby will get more wear out of them.
 But for sleepwear, it’s best to look for close-fitting things.

 Always look for day and night-time baby clothes with low fire hazard labels.

 When you do buy or borrow baby clothes, look for cotton material to put near your baby’s sensitive skin.
-Wool and other fabrics can irritate his skin, although it’s OK to use clothes made from these fabrics as outer layers.
-Also, cotton clothes will keep baby cooler in hot weather than clothes made from acrylic fibres.
+Wool and other fabrics can irritate baby skin, although it’s OK to use clothes made from these fabrics as outer layers.
+Also, cotton clothes will keep your baby cooler in hot weather than clothes made from synthetic fibres.

 Clothes made from tightly woven fabric, like t-shirt material, will protect your baby’s skin from the sun.
 If you hold the fabric up to the light, you can see how much sun will get through it.
 You can also get baby clothes that are specially designed to block the sun and that say how much protection they give.
 Look for them at Cancer Council shops.

-Long sleeves and leggings will help protect baby’s skin too.
-It’s a good idea to choose cotton to keep baby cool.
+Long sleeves and leggings will help protect your baby’s skin too.
+It’s a good idea to choose cotton to keep your baby cool.

-A hat is a great way to protect your child from the sun.
-A soft hat is good because baby can still lie down comfortably while wearing it.
-A full crown hat with a full brim or a neck flap is better than a baseball cap because it provides more shade.
+A hat is important for protecting your baby from the sun.
+A soft hat is good because your baby can still lie down comfortably while wearing it.
+A full crown hat with a full brim or a neck flap is better than a cap because it provides more shade.
 A chin strap will help keep the hat on your baby’s head.

-When your baby is learning to walk, he’ll find it easier if he has bare feet as often as possible will help, and wearing shoes can actually make things harder.
+When your baby is learning to walk, bare feet as often as possible will help, and wearing shoes can actually make things harder.
 If it’s really chilly, you can try non-slip socks or soft leather slippers that double as a first pair of shoes.
-Your baby doesn’t need proper shoes until he’s going for walks outside.

-Put your baby’s nappy on first to avoid getting wee or poo on her clothes – or yours.
+Put your baby’s nappy on first to avoid getting wee or poo on clothes – baby’s or yours.

-If baby can sit or stand, you’ll be able to put things over his head, and you can help guide his hands through armholes and sleeves.
+If your baby can sit or stand, you’ll be able to put things over their head, and you can help guide your baby’s hands through armholes and sleeves.

-Once your child reaches about 12 months old, she’ll be a bundle of energy and might not want to stay still long enough even to put a nappy on, let alone several layers of clothes.
-You can try distracting her with a song or game of peekaboo, or give her a cloth flap book or toy to look at.
+Once your child reaches about 12 months old, they’ll be a bundle of energy and might not want to stay still long enough even to put a nappy on, let alone several layers of clothes.
+You can try distracting your child with a song or game of peekaboo, or give them a cloth flap book or toy to look at.

 Once baby is walking, it’s best to have clothes that you can put on and take off easily.

 You can wash baby clothes with the rest of the laundry, but try to avoid strong detergents and fabric softeners.
 Laundry detergents labelled ‘sensitive’ or ‘gentle’ are less likely to irritate your baby’s skin.